yuetanbupt/SciChart/README.md

 Beijing University of Posts and Telecommunications
 Nanyang Technological University

-🤗 We sincerely appreciate the open-source community for their valuable resources.
-The dataset construction process benefited from the academic paper retrieval tools provided by ArXiv, which facilitated the collection of figure samples across multiple domains.
-Special thanks also go to the contributors of open-source annotation tools, whose work improved the efficiency and quality of our human annotation process.
+🤗 We sincerely appreciate the contributors of open-source annotation tools, whose work improved the efficiency and quality of our human annotation process.

 🤗 Additionally, we acknowledge the support from the State Key Laboratory of General Artificial Intelligence (SKLGAI), which provided crucial computational resources and academic guidance for this research.
 ## Contact Us